-Interventions which target social and emotional learning (SEL) seek to improve attainment by improving the social and emotional dimensions of learning, as opposed to focusing directly on the academic or cognitive elements of learning.
+Interventions which target social and emotional learning (SEL) seek to improve learners’ interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family or community.

 Three broad categories of SEL interventions can be identified:

 On average, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an average overall impact of four months' additional progress on attainment.

 Although SEL interventions are almost always perceived to improve emotional or attitudinal outcomes, not all interventions are equally effective at raising attainment.
 Improvements appear more likely when SEL approaches are embedded into routine educational practices and supported by professional development and training for staff.
 In addition, the implementation of the programme and the degree to which teachers are committed to the approach appear to be important.

 SEL programmes appear to be particularly beneficial for disadvantaged or low-attaining learners.